 '''

+cd ..

-cd .. catkin_make install
+catkin_make install

 '''

-Because the installation is local to the catkin workspace, before beginning and whenever a new shell session is created, you must first where the source command assumes that you are using the Z shell; try setup.bash if you use Bash.
+Because the installation is local to the catkin workspace, before beginning and whenever a new shell session is created, you must first source install/setup.zsh where the source command assumes that you are using the Z shell; try setup.bash if you use Bash.
+Finally, launch a small static environment of two vehicles on a straight road segment.